arcan1s/reportabug/README.md

 Information
 -----------

 A simple Qt application/library which allows users to create an issue for GitHub projects.
 It may work over [GitHub](https://github.com) or [GitReport](https://gitreports.com/).
-For the developer configuration please use `config.h` header.
+For the developer configuration please use `config.h.in` header.

 Configuration
 -------------

-Edit `src/config.h` header and set up needed variables.
+Edit `src/config.h.in` header and set up needed variables.

 ### Main configuration ###